mdugan8186/gym-calculator2.0/README.md

 # gym-calculator2.0
 This has updated code.
-I have refactored some parts of it.
+I refactored some parts of it.
 It also has an updated error handing system.